zafarmaira259-beep/AI-AUTOMATION/README.md

 notes:

-Before ai we automate things but with its help, ai automatically do things with less human interference.
+Before ai we automate things but with the help of ai,it  automatically automate things with less human interference.

 Ai Automation: